ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 The Ballerina compiler can be extended through compiler extensions if there are additional verifications or tasks you would like to perform.
 Such custom extensions will be executed towards the end of the compilation phase.
 A compiler extension can be created by implementing the `CompilerPlugin` interface provided by the `org.ballerinalang.compiler.plugins` package.
-It defines the following methods which the user can implement to add additional verifications.
+It defines the following methods, which the user can implement to add additional verifications.
 - `void process(PackageNode packageNode)`
 - `void process(BLangTestablePackage testablePackageNode)`